SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    This is because the type itself does not have an initializer that can assign a value to a stored type property at initialization time.

-   Stored type properties are guaranteed to be lazily initialized only once, even when accessed by multiple threads simultaneously. and do not need to be marked with the ``lazy`` modifier.
+   Stored type properties are lazily initialized on their first access.
+   They are guaranteed to be initialized only once, even when accessed by multiple threads simultaneously, and they do not need to be marked with the ``lazy`` modifier.

 .. _Properties_TypePropertySyntax: